kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

 ```

 If `managedSecurityGroups: true`, security group rule opening 22/tcp is added to security groups for bastion, controller, and worker nodes respectively.
 Otherwise, you have to add `securityGroups` to the `bastion` in `OpenStackCluster` spec and `OpenStackMachineTemplate` spec template respectively.

+### Making changes to the bastion host

+Changes can be made to the bastion instance, like for example changing the flavor.
+First, you have to disable the bastion host by setting `enabled: false` in the `OpenStackCluster.Spec.Bastion` field.
+The bastion will be deleted, you can check the status of the bastion host by running `kubectl get openstackcluster` and looking at the `Bastion` field in status.
+Once it's gone, you can re-enable the bastion host by setting `enabled: true` and then making changes to the bastion instance spec by modifying the `OpenStackCluster.Spec.Bastion.Instance` field.
+The bastion host will be re-created with the new instance spec.

+### Disabling the bastion

+To disable the bastion host, set `enabled: false` in the `OpenStackCluster.Spec.Bastion` field.
+The bastion host will be deleted, you can check the status of the bastion host by running `kubectl get openstackcluster` and looking at the `Bastion` field in status.
+Once it's gone, you can now remove the `OpenStackCluster.Spec.Bastion` field from the `OpenStackCluster` spec.

 ### Obtain floating IP address of the bastion node